AdrienPensart/musicbot/README.rst

       --max-rating FLOAT      Maximum rating  [default: 5.0]
       --relative              Generate relatives paths
       --shuffle               Randomize selection
+    --flat                    Do not create subfolders
-    -h, --help                Show this message and exit.
+    --delete                  Delete files on destination if not present in library -h, --help                Show this message and exit.